NoahDavey/100-days-of-code/log/r1-log.md

 Worked on extension today and mainly did 'busy' work refactoring and what not.
 I need to wake up and do this coding in the morning to have some problem solving left in me i think

 ### R1D36
+This was a good day, managed to reorganise the structure of some of the stuff i had been working on into a way that better made sense.
+Today i will hopefully be able to polish some of it, but feeling good about it

 ### R1D37
 ### R1D38
 ### R1D39